Last Updated: May 29, 2022

 The number of respondents for this survey was 1004.
 This statistic shows that online tablet shopping is a significant part of online shopping in the UK.
 As it becomes more convenient to shop through tablets, more and more consumers may make it their preferred way of online shopping.

 The conversion rate refers to how many shoppers bought a product compared to the number of users who viewed the product.
-The conversion rate for online desktop shoppers has broadly hovered around the 5% mark between the third quarter of 2019 and the third quarter of 2020.
+The conversion rate for online desktop shoppers has broadly hovered around the 5% mark between the third quarter of 2019 and the third quarter of 2020 but it has significantly increased since then.
 The conversion rate is an essential factor to measure success in the online-retailing space.

 The conversion rate for online shoppers using tablets was 4.4% during the third quarter of 2020